KV-Cache Layout in FlashInfer#

 The overall kv_indptr array (with length num_requests+1) can be computed as: [0, len(page_indices[0]), len(page_indices[0])+len(page_indices[1]), ...].
 The overall kv_page_indices array (with length kv_indptr[-1]) is the concatenation of all requests’ page_indices.
 The overall kv_last_page_lens array (with length num_requests) is the concatenation of all requests’ last_page_length.

 where max_num_pages is the maximum number of pages used by all requests, page_size is the number of tokens we fit into each page.
-2 is the number of slots in each page (first one for keys, the second one for values).
+2 in single tensor storage means K/V (first one for keys, the second one for values).

 FlashInfer APIs#